mollocon44/Shopbot-Code/README.md

 ### plotCuboct.py
 plots a cuboct in a 3d line graph.
 I'm not quite sure how to integrate it with buildRectanglesSBP.py yet

+### buildRectanglesSBP_Plots.py
+plots a scatter plot in the proper order.
+Check the plots branch to see attempts to integrate with plotCuboct.py